ministryofjustice/cfe-civil/README.md

 ```

 ## Threshold configuration files

+**NB This is deprecated functionality** - instead we can put future thresholds into the YAML and access them by passing appropriate dates.

 Files holding details of all thresholds values used in calculating eligibility are stored in `config/thresholds`.
 The file `values.yml` details the start dates for each set of thresholds, and the name of the file from which they should be read.